 - Hormonal methods of birth control don’t protect you from sexually transmitted infections (STIs) and HIV.

-What are the benefits of extended and continuous use?
+What are the benefits of extended or continuous use?

-- You may have fewer periods or no period at all.
+You can choose to have fewer periods or no period at all.

-What are the side effects of extended and continuous use?
+What are the side effects of extended or continuous use?